ktocdev/gps2/docs/systems/phase2.5/system-10.5-enhanced-activity-messages.md

-# Enhanced Activity Messages - System 1
+# Enhanced Activity Messages - System 10.5

-**Phase 2.5: Interactive Feedback Enhancement**
+**Phase 2.5: Interactive Feedback Enhancement** **Status:** ➡️ **Moved to Phase 5 [System 22](../phase5/system-22-interaction-enhancement.md)**

+> **⚠️ Note:** This system has been consolidated into Phase 5 **[System 22: Interaction Enhancement System](../phase5/system-22-interaction-enhancement.md)** as Component 3 (Enhanced Activity Messages).
+Systems 10.3, 10.4, and 10.5 have been combined into System 22 for cohesive interaction feedback.
+Please refer to System 22 for the complete specification.

 ## Overview
 Intelligent, contextual activity log messages that enhance player feedback during gameplay.
 This system builds on the existing activity feed infrastructure to provide rich, non-intrusive communication between the game and player.